 Duffy was laid to rest beside his wife and several wreaths were laid before Lance-Corporal J. Maxwell, played The Last Post and then Reveille at the graveside.

 Duffy left five sons and one daughter and in 1997, one of the sons, Hugh, was buried with his parents.
-Ten years later, a stone bench was unveiled in Letterkenny Town Park on the 10th of July 2007 to honour Duffy.
+Ten years later, a stone bench was unveiled in Letterkenny Town Park on the 10th of July 2007 to honor Duffy.
 His daughter Nellie was present when former Letterkenny Mayor Ciaran Brogan unveiled the bench in one of his final duties in the office.

-Private Duffy was again honoured when Chaplain to the Irish army's Finner Camp, Bundoran, Fr Alan Ward celebrated a Mass in his memory at Donegal County Museum.
+Private Duffy was again honored when Chaplain to the Irish army's Finner Camp, Bundoran, Fr Alan Ward celebrated a Mass in his memory at Donegal County Museum.
 Private Duffy's Victoria Cross was brought from the Inniskilling Museum for the service.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.